Writer, Director, Teaching Artist

 Margaret began her professional life as a dancer with Opera Australia in 1972 and since then she has developed a wide-ranging career as actor, director, writer and lecturer in the performing arts.

 She has directed over fifty productions for leading theatres around Australia and with her own company, Two Planks and a Passion.

 Her particular interest in physical theatre reflected in her original works Isis Dreaming and Spilling Bodies and the gothic horror novel adaptation, The Monk.

-Margaret will stage a new work, Eating Pomegranates, in March, 2019.
-This production will use the same model as Breaking Bread, with food served as part of the event.
-The work, which celebrates bodies through all stages of life and death, has been developed through a QLab residency at the Joan Sutherland Performing Arts Centre and the support of the Blue Mountains Cultural Trust.
+Margaret directed and co-wrote another new work, Eating Pomegranates, in March, 2019.
+This production used the same model as Breaking Bread, teaming four writers, a composer, and six performers in a multi-faceted theatre event which celebrated bodies through all stages of life and death.
+The piece was developed through a QLab residency at the Joan Sutherland Performing Arts Centre and the support of the Blue Mountains Cultural Trust.

 Margaret lectured in Contextual Studies for the BA in Performing Arts at AIM for ten years and also freelances as a dramaturge and script assessor.

 Margaret’s play Shearwater, about the replaying of a family tragedy against the background of impending environmental catastrophe, will premiere in a Tasmanian Theatre Company production in September, 2020.

 Margaret is a regular presenter on Theatre on Radio Blue Mountains ARTHouse program.